midwest-manuscripts/peripheralmss/documentation/item-level-metadata-guide.md

 **Description:** Maximum height and width of manuscript pages in millimeters, in the following form: 280 x 210 mm (no period after mm).
 If originally separate manuscripts of markedly different dimensions have been bound together in a volume, repeat for the different page sizes.

-If dimensions are provided in a manuscript description with no comment, assume they are page dimensions.
+## line ???.
+Written area

+Optional, Repeatable

+**MARC Location:** ???

+**Description:** Height and width of the written space in millimeters.
+If pages are ruled and writing is confined to the ruled space, measure that.
+Otherwise measure height from the top of minims on the first line to the bottom of minims on the last line.
+Repeat as necessary if a codex consists of booklets of markedly different layouts.
+Width may be omitted for unruled verse or where the right edge of writing is ragged.

+## line ???.
+Line height

+Optional

+**MARC Location:** ???

+**Description:** The height in millimeters of a line of writing.
+Measure the height of ten lines, baseline to baseline, and divide by ten.
+Supply this data point for fragments.
+For codices report **written area** instead.

 ## line 57\.
 Bound dimensions